Russian Cake “Muraveinik” (Anthill Cake)

 - 3 sticks butter at room temperature

-- 1 can cooked condensed milk
+- 1 can cooked sweetened condensed milk

 - 1/2 cup toasted chopped hazelnuts